open/close all folders

 - Near the beginning of the strip, Mikhael makes Harley come out to his mom over the phone.
 He grudgingly does so, only to have her reveal that she knew all along, much to his surprise, and had even found him a suitor.

 - Szark comes out as gay in Dominic Deegan...after already being openly bisexual.
 His sexuality is immediately relegated to humorous and is mentioned at every possible occasion.

 - Ethan of Shortpacked! didn't so much come out as found himself forceably knocked out, when he found that being kissed by Mike aroused him more than being kissed by Robin.
 Up until right before the kisses (when Robin accused him of being gay), a few people had suspected he was gay but the possibility had never occurred to Ethan himself.

-- Played with in the webcomic Girly.
+- Played with in Girly.
 One story appears to involve Otra telling her mother she is a lesbian, but it turns out she was just explaining she was a sidekick.
 Unfortunately, she was involved in a massive "Freaky Friday" Flip with most of the rest of the cast at that point.